Experimented in College

 JP: Don't call it that!

 - On House of Cards (US), Frank is revealed to have had a relationship in college with a male classmate.
-This is taken past experimentation in a season 2 episode where Frank, Claire and their bodyguard have a 3-way.
+This is taken past experimentation in a season 2 episode where Frank, his wife Claire and their male bodyguard have a threesome.
+It's implied that Frank has always been gay and hides his sexuality for political reasons, and while Frank sincerely loves Claire, it's not a romantic love and the marriage was born of convenience and advantage (Claire's family is wealthy and politically influential).

 - Inverted for laughs on How I Met Your Mother, where Barney refers to his gay brother as having had an embarrassing "hetero college phase" that he decided not to mention in his best man's speech.